dolphindb/Tutorials_EN/startup.md

 The startup script is specified by the configuration parameter *startup*.
 The default value is *\<homeDir>/startup.dos*.
 It can be used to execute reusable modules, define user-defined functions, or even access remote clusters.
 Note that the startup script is executed by an administrator without access to clusters.
 To remotely implement the functionalities of controller or access a DFS table in a cluster, you need to log in as an administrator or a user with granted privileges in the script.

-You can also call function views in the startup script.
-If the definition of a function view contains a plugin function, the plugin must be first loaded in the init script.
+You can also call function views in a startup script.
+If the definition of a function view contains a plugin function, the plugin should be preloaded in the initscript or with configuration parameter *preloadModules*.
 However, as the function view is stored on the controller, using a plugin function requires the plugin be loaded in the init scripts on all nodes in the cluster, which is not recommended.

-To debug the startup script, you can write functions such as `print` and `writeLog` in the script.
-The system will output the execution information of startup script to the log.
-You can use the `try-catch` statement to capture the exceptions so as to prevent a startup failure.
+Note:

-The following jobs cannot be executed in the startup script:
+- The following jobs cannot be executed in the startup script:

   - Functions related to scheduled jobs, including `scheduleJob`, `getScheduledJobs` and `deleteScheduledJob`.
 The scheduled jobs are initialized after the startup script is executed, so functions that are related to scheduled jobs cannot be executed in this step.
   - Definitions on system-level functions.
 These functions can only be defined in the init script *dolphindb.dos*.

-Note: The execution of jobs that need to access other nodes may fail as other nodes have not yet initialized.
+- The execution of jobs that need to access other nodes may fail as other nodes have not yet initialized.

-If error occurs when executing the startup script, the subsequent execution will be skipped and the system will proceed to the next step.
+- If error occurs when executing the startup script, the subsequent execution will be skipped and the system will proceed to the next step.

+Usage Tips:

+- To debug the startup script, you can write functions such as `print` and `writeLog` in the script.
+The system will output the execution information of startup script to the log.
+- You can use the `try-catch` statement to capture the exceptions so as to prevent a startup failure.
+- You can use the `include` statement in the init and startup scripts to for modular programming.

 ### 2.3 postStart Script